MARKWELL

 To be truly free is to stand as a redeemed child before a holy God, no longer trembling in fear or shame, but walking boldly into His presence.
 Once, sin separated us—our very conscience condemned us, whispering, “There is no hope for you here.”
 Yet, by the wondrous grace of our Lord, our consciences have been washed clean by His blood.
 “How much more shall the blood of Christ… purge your conscience from dead works to serve the living God?”
 (Hebrews 9:14).
 Oh, what joy it is to live with a heart unburdened by guilt, to know that we are forgiven, loved, and accepted!

-But more than this, we are not just forgiven criminals—we are adopted children, heirs of God Himself!
+But more than this, we are not just forgiven criminals.
+We are adopted children, heirs of God Himself!
 “For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father” (Romans 8:15).
 The Lord, who once was distant to us in our sin, now bids us come close, not as strangers, but as His beloved children.
 Think of it!
 We who were once enemies have now been made sons and daughters of the Most High, welcomed into His presence with open arms.
 What freedom is this!

 And to those who know this freedom already—are you walking in it?
 Or have you let the enemy sneak back in to lay chains of fear and doubt upon your soul once more?
 Stand firm, “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (Galatians 5:1).
-The freedom you have is precious; do not squander it.
+The freedom you have is precious.
+Do not squander it.
 Live in the fullness of it, with a heart unchained and a soul alive to God.

 The Lord’s Day: A Step Toward Eternity

 Ah, if only the Church would awaken to such love!
 Too many treat the Lord’s Day as an afterthought, a mere inconvenience between Saturday’s pleasures and Monday’s demands.
-But to the soul aflame with Christ, Sunday is not a burden—it is a foretaste of eternity.
+But to the soul aflame with Christ, Sunday is not a burden.
+It is a foretaste of eternity.
 As David declared, “I was glad when they said unto me, Let us go into the house of the Lord” (Psalm 122:1).
 What joy there is in setting aside our earthly cares to bask in the presence of the Almighty!

 We must reclaim the sacredness of this day.
 For those who hunger after righteousness, each Sunday is not just a duty but a step nearer to our eternal Home.
 When the sun rises on the Lord’s Day, it should find us ready—our hearts eager to offer the best of our time, our thoughts, and our worship to the One who gave His all for us.
 Let us not say, “When will this be over?” but rather, “How can I make this day the longest, the richest, the most God-honoring of them all?”